Wollongong Central: History

 Wollongong Central was to commence construction on the $300 million expansion of the centre after successfully purchasing properties including shops and offices on Kiera Street and Crown Street in August 2008.
 However, plans were changed and construction started in November 2011.
 The expansion was to include an eight-screen cinema, food court, supermarket, underground parking and speciality stores.
 This development was completed on 7 October 2017.
 The grand opening of the centre was on 9 October 2014 with crowds and confetti on Kiera Street.
 The West Keira building (Building 1) is situated on the corner of Keira Street and Crown Street and has three main floors.
 It joins to north Building via an underground pathway and pedestrian bridge.
 The lower ground floor contains Coles and the first floor contains Target and JB Hi-Fi.
 The building also contains cafes, and restaurants outside along Keira Street.
 Greater Union was to open an eight-screen cinema in the complex.
 However, GPT dropped plans for the cinema and instead the cinema commenced its $500,000 upgrade.

 The south building has few plans announced, although the GPT Group has confirmed that it will undergo delayed $30 million interior renovations similar to that of the north building.
 However, this development never eventuated.

 On 2 October 2016, Myer closed down its store after deciding not to renew its lease.
 David Jones moved into the 3-level space vacated by Myer and opened on 4 October 2017.
 Swedish retailer H&M opened in the former space of David Jones in the north Building.
 The store opened on 1 September 2016.
 Also, in September 2016, Anaconda opened its first Illawarra store and Rebel relocated from the south Building and opened in the north Building.
 On 10 July 2018 Holey Moley opened its bar and mini golf venue.
 On 12 April 2019 B Lucky & Sons arcade and bar opened.
 Both these venues are located on the basement level of the south Building.
 Rivers and TK Maxx occupy part of the bottom level, which opens to Burelli Street to the south at ground level.
 The upper two levels are primarily accessed from Crown Street Mall and predominantly contain speciality stores, fashion outlets, and cafes.
 There is also a pedestrian bridge linking south Building to Club Lime and a carpark.

 On top of the south-western corner of the north Building is a five-level office tower, previously known as Crown Tower.

-In October 2021, JY Group (50%) and Haben Property Fund (50%) acquired 100% interest in the shopping centre from GPT for $402 million.
+In October 2021, Haben Property Fund (50%) and JY Group (50%) acquired 100% interest in the shopping centre from GPT for $402 million.